Skip to main content

 Default tax code

-The default tax code is used to when calculating tax on invoices.
-The information available will be depended on the settings on your MYOB Account.
+The default tax code is used when calculating tax on invoices.
+The information available will depend on the settings in your MYOB Account.

 Default deposit account

-The default deposit account is used to when processing payments.
-The information available will be depended on the settings on your MYOB Account.
+The default deposit account is used when processing payments.
+The information available will depend on the settings in your MYOB Account.

-Set this to NO to prevent zero value invoice items from being posted from Current RMS to MYOB.
+Set this to NO to prevent zero-value invoice items from being posted to MYOB.

-Create a linked MYOB contact when creating an Organization?
+Create a linked MYOB contact when creating an organisation?

-When set to YES, when you create an organization in Current RMS, a new contact is automatically created in MYOB.
-This organization is linked to the contact in MYOB, so invoices posted are associated with this contact in MYOB.
+When set to YES, when you create an organisation, a new contact is automatically created in MYOB.
+This organisation is linked to the contact in MYOB, so invoices posted are associated with this contact in MYOB.

-A linked contact won’t be created if you fill in the “Linked MYOB contact” field when creating an organization.
+A linked contact won’t be created if you fill in the “Linked MYOB contact” field when creating an organisation.

 MYOB contact import or export

-Use the Import contacts and Export organizations buttons to bring contacts in from MYOB or export organizations to MYOB.
+Use the Import contacts and Export organisations buttons to bring contacts in from MYOB or export organisations to MYOB.

-• If you’re an existing Current RMS user and new to MYOB, export your organizations from Current RMS to MYOB to create corresponding linked contacts in MYOB.
+• If you’re an existing user and new to MYOB, export your organisations from the system to MYOB to create corresponding linked contacts in MYOB.

-• If you’ve used both Current RMS and MYOB in parallel for a while but haven’t integrated the two: import from MYOB to create to create organizations in Current and export from Current to create contacts in MYOB.
+• If you’ve used both systems in parallel for a while but haven’t integrated the two, import from MYOB to create organisations and export from the system to create contacts in MYOB.

-We’ve a full guide that runs through importing and exporting in more detail, see: Import and export organizations from MYOB
+We’ve a full guide that runs through importing and exporting in more detail, see: Import and export organisations from MYOB

-Create a linked MYOB contact when creating an Organization?
+Create a linked MYOB contact when creating an organisation?

-When set to YES, when you create an organization in Current RMS, a new contact is automatically created in MYOB.
-This organization is linked to the contact in MYOB, so invoices posted are associated with this contact in MYOB.
+When set to YES, when you create an organisation, a new contact is automatically created in MYOB.
+This organisation is linked to the contact in MYOB, so invoices posted are associated with this contact in MYOB.

-A linked contact won’t be created if you fill in the “Linked MYOB contact” field when creating an organization.
+A linked contact won’t be created if you fill in the “Linked MYOB contact” field when creating an organisation.

 Revenue group mappings

-As mentioned above, products, services, and text items in Current RMS are assigned a revenue group for rental and sale.
-In this section, you map revenue groups in Current to MYOB account codes.
+As mentioned above, products, services, and text items are assigned a revenue group for rental and sale.
+In this section, you map revenue groups to MYOB account codes.

 You’ll see a list of your revenue groups on the left and a list of MYOB accounts on the right.
 Map each account here.